 The first variation is useful if we want to match two different databases, and the second when we want to find out if a particular value occurs or not, and if it does, then how many times it reoccurs.

 We can use the MATCH function instead of COUNTIF in case we want to find the number of values greater or less than a given value.

 In the above example, we use the MATCH function to find the number of months that had less than 300 parts produced.

 Things to Remember

-- When using ranges, we should sort the data in ascending or descending order wherever feasible to simplify operations.
+- We should sort the data in ascending or descending order wherever feasible to simplify operations when using ranges.